University of Health Sciences and Pharmacy in St. Louis: Athletics

 The UHSP athletic teams are called the Eutectics.
-The University is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the American Midwest Conference (AMC) for most of its sports since the 2014–15 academic year; while its men's volleyball team competes in the Heart of America Athletic Conference (HAAC).
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the American Midwest Conference (AMC) for most of its sports since the 2014–15 academic year; while its men's volleyball and women's lacrosse teams compete in the Heart of America Athletic Conference (HAAC).
 The Eutectics previously competed in the Kentucky Intercollegiate Athletic Conference (KIAC; now currently known as the River States Conference (RSC) since the 2016–17 school year) from 2003–04 to 2013–14.

-UHSP competes in 28 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, golf, lacrosse, rugby, soccer, tennis, track & field (indoor and outdoor), volleyball and wrestling; while women's sports include basketball, bowling, cross country, golf, lacrosse, soccer, softball, tennis, track & field (indoor and outdoor), volleyball and wrestling; and co-ed sports include competitive cheer, competitive dance and eSports.
+UHSP competes in 28 intercollegiate varsity sports.
+Men's sports include baseball, basketball, bowling, cross country, golf, lacrosse, rugby, soccer, tennis, track & field (indoor and outdoor), volleyball and wrestling; women's sports include basketball, bowling, cross country, golf, lacrosse, soccer, softball, tennis, track & field (indoor and outdoor), volleyball and wrestling; and co-ed sports include competitive cheer, and eSports.

 Accomplishments

-The women's cross country made University history in Fall 2009 when they were the first full team to make it to a national competition.
+The women's cross country made university history in Fall 2009 when they were the first full team to make it to a national competition.
 Nationals were held in the state of Washington.
 They also won their conference meet, which sent them to nationals.

-In March 2010, David Baker became the first Eutectic to earn a spot as an NAIA All-American in Indoor Track for his 4:13.50 time in the indoor mile.
+In March 2010, David Baker became the first Eutectic to earn a spot as an NAIA All-American in indoor track for his 4:13.50 time in the indoor mile.
 He repeated the feat again at the 2012 NAIA Indoor Track and Field National Championships with a 4:08.30 finish.
-Baker is the only Eutectic to earn All-American honors and recognition of his achievement is displayed on a banner in the school's gymnasium "The Pillbox."
+Baker was the first Eutectic to earn All-American honors and recognition of his achievement is displayed on a banner in the school's gymnasium, "The Pillbox".

 The Eutectics home floor, "The Pillbox", was torn down during the Spring 2014 semester.
 The new gym is now located in the new Recreation and Student Center.

-In October 2020, Armen Grigorian of the Eutectic’s Soccer Team become the programs first AMC Player of the Week.